 Note: If you already have a controller configured, such as the LXD controller created in the 'Getting started with Juju' page, this new controller will be seamlessly added alongside.

 First, install Juju 2, if you have not done so already.
-See the first use page here.
+See [the install docs][install].

 juju clouds and you'll see output very similar to the following:

-Cloud Regions Default Type Description aws 14 us-east-1 ec2 Amazon Web Services aws-china 1 cn-north-1 ec2 Amazon China aws-gov 1 us-gov-west-1 ec2 Amazon (USA Government) azure 24 centralus azure Microsoft Azure azure-china 2 chinaeast azure Microsoft Azure China cloudsigma 5 hnl cloudsigma CloudSigma Cloud google 6 us-east1 gce Google Cloud Platform joyent 6 eu-ams-1 joyent Joyent Cloud rackspace 6 dfw rackspace Rackspace Cloud localhost 1 localhost lxd LXD Container Hypervisor
+Cloud Regions Default Type Description aws 14 us-east-1 ec2 Amazon Web Services aws-china 1 cn-north-1 ec2 Amazon China aws-gov 1 us-gov-west-1 ec2 Amazon (USA Government) azure 24 centralus azure Microsoft Azure azure-china 2 chinaeast azure Microsoft Azure China cloudsigma 5 hnl cloudsigma CloudSigma Cloud google 7 us-east1 gce Google Cloud Platform joyent 6 eu-ams-1 joyent Joyent Cloud oracle 5 uscom-central-1 oracle Oracle Cloud rackspace 6 dfw rackspace Rackspace Cloud localhost 1 localhost lxd LXD Container Hypervisor

 As mentioned, we're going with Google's Cloud Engine, which we'll configure over the next couple of steps.
 But you could just as easily use Amazon AWS or Microsoft Azure, or any of the listed clouds you have credentials for.